• Skip to primary navigation

 • Are safety restraints really necessary for dogs?

-Furthermore, your dogs fight or flight response is likely to kick in after a crash and your injured pet is much more likely to run away.
+According to the AKC your pet is at-risk if a safety restraint isn’t worn during car trips.
+Furthermore, your dogs fight or flight response is likely to kick in after a crash and your pet is much more likely to run away.

 • What do you feed your Shih Tzu puppies and adult dogs?

-All the Shih Tzu puppies raised in my breeding program will try most of the food options mentioned above.
+All the Shih Tzu puppies in my responsible breeding program try most of the food options I discuss above.
 Furthermore, all the Shih Tzu puppies are exposed to foods rich in prebiotics and probiotics to create good gut colonization.
 I send new owners home with some dry food when they pick up their puppy.
-New owners will also receive a puppy packet with feeding instructions and other important information.
+The puppy manual also has feeding instructions and other important information.

 • What makes a great toy?